|| the MISSION ||

 || the VISION ||

 Traditional gatekeepers hoard resources.
 Development pipelines erase risk-taking.
 Distribution systems prioritize profit over impact.
-We are no longer waiting for an invitation.

 -